CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 ### 3.1 Task 1.a: Configure the Nameserver for example.com

-In this task, we will configure the nameserver for a domain calledexample.com.
+In this task, we will configure the nameserver for a domain called example.com.
 The nameserver is hosted on one of the containers inside the emulator.
-The keywordExampleis included in the container name, as well as the IP address.
+The keyword Exampleis included in the container name, as well as the IP address.

 $ dockps | grep Example